How to Apologize to Someone You Hurt?

 While apologizing, if you tell the person what you have done wrong and what you have learned from this experience, it might make them feel that you are sorry.

 Tell them how this has helped you understand things deeply and what you would like to do the next time differently.
+You can consider couples counseling to help with this task.

 How to promise it won’t happen again

-When you make a mistake, the ultimate goal of apologizing is to ensure that you do not repeat it.
+When you make a mistake, the ultimate goal of apologizing is to ensure you do not repeat it.
 While you can tell the person you have hurt verbally that it will not happen again, they might need a promise from you.

 You can promise them that it will never happen again by making up to them with your actions.
 You need to understand that if they are hurt by something you have done or said, they may need time to trust you again.